MinuraPunchihewa/spark-dfs-sql/README.md

 ## Run Locally

 To run these notebooks locally, ensure that you have downloaded Spark and integrated it with Jupyer Notebooks.
-Given below is a quick tutorial on how this can be done,&nbsp;
+Given below is a quick tutorial on how this can be done, &nbsp;
 https://www.sicara.ai/blog/2017-05-02-get-started-pyspark-jupyter-notebook-3-minutes

 Clone the project,